African American Studies Staff

 My central scholarly interests are 20th century African American history.
-In 2005, the editorial board of the University Press of Kentucky unanimously approved the publication of the Kentucky African American Encyclopedia.
-I will be serving as one of the three general editors of this unique book.
-This five-year project will require over 200 contributors and have 1,200 entries.
-Also, I serve as an appointed member of the Kentucky Oral History Commission and the Kentucky African American Heritage Commission.
+In 2015, the University Press of Kentucky published the Kentucky African American Encyclopedia.
+I served as one of the three general editors of this unique book.
+Also, during my tenure at WKU, I served as an elected member of the Governing Board of the Kentucky Historical Society and appointed member and vice-chair of the Kentucky African American Heritage Commission.